 Matthew Lemberger-Truelove is a Professor of Counseling and Higher Education at the University of North Texas.
 Dr. Lemberger-Truelove is the Editor of the Journal of Counseling and Development and the past Editor of the Journal of Humanistic Counseling.
 Also, he served as President of the Association for Humanistic Counseling and as the Senior Associate Editor for the Journal of Child and Adolescent Counseling.
 Dr. Lemberger-Truelove’s scholarship includes empirical and theoretical writing.
 His empirical work pertains to counseling practice with children and adolescents, especially in economically challenged K12 schools.
 His theoretical writings cover a number of areas such as the development of a unique school counseling theory, social justice philosophy, research design, and humanistic counseling.
 His empirical and theoretical work adhere to the basic supposition that counseling is optimal when counselors help cultivate various internal capacities of clients while simultaneously improving the social opportunities that affect their lives.

-Dan Li is an assistant professor of counseling at the University of North Texas.
-She received her Ph.D. in Counselor Education and Supervision (and a minor in Applied Statistics) from the University of Iowa in 2018.
-Li is a National Certified Counselor and a Licensed School Counselor (K-12) in North Carolina.
+Dan Li is an Assistant Professor of Counseling at the University of North Texas.
+She earned her Ph.D. in Counselor Education and Supervision (with a Minor in Applied Statistics) from the University of Iowa in 2018.
+She also holds a master’s degree in Professional School Counseling from Appalachian State University, which she obtained in 2014.
+Li is a National Certified Counselor and holds a license as a Professional School Counselor (NC).

 Christopher Long is an Assistant Professor of K-12 Science Education at the University of North Texas.